prakashneupane/EngToNepDateConverter/README.md

 var result = DateConversion(25, 9, 2046);
 result is obtained in the form "year/month/date"

-You can get them independently by calling: getDate() getMonth() getYear()
+You can get them independently by calling: <br>
+getDate()
+getMonth()
+getYear()